-DB Group calculate and measure the regulatory and economic capital requirements for Operational Risk using the Advanced Measurement Approach ("AMA") methodology.
-Our AMA capital calculation is based upon the Loss Distribution Approach.
+DB Group calculate and measure the regulatory and economic capital requirements for Operational Risk using the AMA methodology.
+DB Group's AMA capital calculation is based upon the Loss Distribution Approach.
 Gross losses from historical internal and external loss data (Operational Riskdata eXchange Association consortium data) and external scenarios from a public database (IBM OpData) complemented by internal scenario data are used to estimate the risk profile (i.e. a loss frequency and a loss severity distribution).
-Our Loss Distribution Approach model includes conservatism by recognising losses on events that arise over multiple years as single events in our historical loss profile.
+DB Group Loss Distribution Approach model includes conservatism by recognising losses on events that arise over multiple years as single events in our historical loss profile.